GC2020: A Clear vision with a sharp focus

 Grounded in antiquity, the liberal arts (in Latin, artes liberals, or, in Greek, enkuklios paideia, which means education in a circle) are built upon the academic disciplines proven to be essential for living as a free person prepared to take an active part in civic life.
 The liberal arts have been foundational for more than three centuries in American higher education and remain the core of the academic mission of Greensboro College after 180 years.
 A liberal arts education provides a broad general education curriculum in the humanities, arts, sciences, education, and business.
 The liberal arts develop a student’s ability to analyze and synthesize information and to think critically and logically, with the ability to communicate well both orally and in writing.
-A liberal arts education also has characteristics that include affordability, access, diversity, personal attention, alumni satisfaction, enabling student success, and allowing student and alumni contributions to the public good.
+A liberal arts education emphasizes affordability, access, diversity, personal attention, alumni satisfaction, enabling student success, and allowing student and alumni contributions to the public good.
 The liberal arts are well proven as the best possible preparation for both a successful career and a well-lived life of meaning, self-reflection, and service as a contributing citizen for both community and the world.

 The United Methodist Church is a connectional church, and at the heart of the connection is education.
-Since the original charge of the General Conference of the Church in 1820 to “establish literary institutions,” United Methodist-affiliated education is non-sectarian, open to all persons without restriction based on gender, race, religious preference, sexual orientation or socioeconomic status, and grounded upon a well-rounded liberal arts curriculum that enables and supports faith exploration but not dogmatic indoctrination.
+Since the original charge of the General Conference of the Church in 1820 to “establish literary institutions,” United Methodist-affiliated education is non-sectarian–open to all persons without restriction based on gender, race, religious preference, sexual orientation or socioeconomic status–and grounded upon a well-rounded liberal arts curriculum that enables and supports faith exploration but not dogmatic indoctrination.
 In the words of one of the founders of the Methodist movement, Charles Wesley, “to unite that so long disjoined, knowledge and vital piety.”
 Recent United Methodist literature uses the description of “Open Hearts.
 Open Minds.
 Open Doors.”
 GC maintains that the institution exists at the intersection of faith and reason.
-Methodist colleges provide a supporting institutional environment for faith formation to educate and empower those students who of their own free will commit to becoming disciples of Jesus Christ for the transformation of the world.
+Methodist colleges provide a supportive institutional environment for faith formation to educate and empower those students who of their own free will commit to becoming disciples of Jesus Christ for the transformation of the world.

 (as described in literature of the General Board for Higher Education and Ministry of the United Methodist Church)